 Which country requires you a visa to grant you access depends on the nationality of your passport.

-The US and the UK currently rank number eight, giving access to 184 destinations.
+The US and the UK currently rank number seven and six respectively, giving access to 186 and 187 destinations respectively.

 There are various ways in which you could check if you need a visa for your trip.